On Erlang ODE approximations of differential equations with distributed time delays: Conclusions

 \section{Conclusions}

 In this paper, we propose an approximate approach for simulating and analyzing DDEs with distributed time delays based on conventional methods for ODEs.
-Specifically, we approximate the involved kernel by an Erlang mixture kernel and transform the resulting DDEs to ODEs using the LCT.
-Furthermore, we prove that if the kernel is continuous and bounded, an Erlang mixture kernel approximation of infinite order converges to the true kernel as the (common) rate parameter converges to infinity.
-Next, we compare the steady states of the original DDEs and the approximate system of ODEs as well as the corresponding stability criteria.
-Additionally, we propose an approach for determining optimal Erlang mixture approximations based on bisection and least-squares estimation, and we use a numerical example to demonstrate that its accuracy and rate of convergence can be higher than using the theoretical expressions for the coefficients obtained from the proof of convergence.
+Specifically, we approximate the involved kernel by an Erlang mixture kernel and transform the resulting DDEs to ODEs using the LCT. \chgthree{We refer to the approximate ODEs as the Erlang ODE approximation of the DDEs.} \chg{We prove that if the kernel $\alpha$ is regular (Definition~\ref{def:regular:kernel}) and the coefficients are chosen as in~\eqref{eq:erlang:mixture:approximation}, then an Erlang mixture approximation\chgtwo{,} $\hat \alpha$\chgtwo{, of order $M$} converges pointwise to $\alpha$ and the integral of the absolute error converges to zero as the rate parameter, $a$, \chgtwo{and the order, $M$,} go to infinity \chgtwo{provided that the ratio $M/a$ goes to infinit\chgthree{y} as well (Proposition~\ref{thm:erlang:mixture:approximation})}. \chgtwo{The main theoretical result\chgthree{s} of the paper \chgthree{are} Theorem\chgthree{s}~\ref{thm:ivp:approximation} \chgthree{and}~\ref{thm:ode:approximation}, which state that} if the kernel $\alpha$ is also exponentially bounded\chgthree{, then} \chgtwo{1)}~the solution to the \chgthree{Erlang ODE approximation} converges \chgtwo{uniformly} to that of the original system \chgtwo{of DDEs, and 2)}~accurate stability analyses of the steady states of the original system of DDEs can be performed based on the \chgthree{Erlang ODE approximation}. } Additionally, we propose an approach for determining optimal Erlang mixture approximations based on bisection and least-squares estimation, and we use numerical example\chg{s} to demonstrate that its accuracy and rate of convergence can be higher than using the theoretical expressions for the coefficients \chg{in~\eqref{eq:erlang:mixture:approximation}.
+We also compare with the accuracy of an exponential mixture approximation from the literature}.
 Finally, we present two numerical examples that demonstrate the efficacy of the proposed approach, and we compare the results with those obtained by two numerical methods (for non-stiff and stiff systems) formulated directly for DDEs with distributed time delays.

+\chg{Future work may involve the derivation of error bounds, an extension to Erlang mixture approximations with multiple rate parameters, and an extension to systems with time-varying kernels.}